-The title of Steinbeck’s epic novel is in reference to the Book of Genesis, wherein Cain is banished by God to the land “east of Eden” in “Nod” (Hebrew for “wandering”) for the sin of killing his brother, Abel.
+The title of Steinbeck’s epic novel is naturally a reference to the Book of Genesis, wherein Cain is banished by God to the land “east of Eden” in “Nod” (Hebrew for “wandering”) for the sin of killing his brother, Abel.
 Recall, Cain was resentful of being overlooked by God for his brother’s burnt offering so Cain killed him and as a result he was forever scarred with a mark by God, and his descendants were also cursed.

 Steinbeck initially intended to write the novel for his two sons, Thom and John (then age 6 1/2 and 4 /12 respectively) in order to describe the people and place of the Salinas Valley to them.
-Personally, I live near the headwaters of the Salinas River and I have driven through the Salinas Valley many, many times.
+Personally, I live near the headwaters of the Salinas River and I have often driven through the Salinas Valley reflecting on Steinbeck’s literary compass.
 To me, the passage that has stuck with me the most from East of Eden is the opening chapter describing the Salinas Valley (faithfully copied in full below):

 “The Salinas Valley is in Northern California.
 It is a long narrow swale between two ranges of mountains, and the Salinas River winds and twists up the center until it falls at last into Monterey Bay.